← Return to Features

 Keep the Control Practical

 Not every project needs the same strictness.
-Global defaults with project-level overrides matter because governance should scale without flattening every team into one model.
+Global defaults with project-level overrides matter because governance should scale without forcing all teams into one model.

 How Business Sign-off Supports This